 There are two ways to file your claim either online using Job Service North Dakota’s UI ICE or by telephone using the automated telephone system by calling (701) 328-4995.

-Also known as the State Grant Program, this program awards up to $1,650 per academic year to first-time undergraduate students who attend North Dakota’s public, private and tribal colleges.
+Also known as the State Grant Program, this program awards up to $1,100 per semester or $733 per quarter to first-time undergraduate students who attend North Dakota’s public, private and tribal colleges.